OmicsMining/ExpressVis-docker/README.md

 # ExpressVis-docker

 #### Description
 The project contains all necessary files for deploying ExpressVis (https://omicsmining.ncpsb.org.cn/ExpressVis/home) with Docker.
-Users can easily deploy ExpressVis locally or in the own server.
+Users can easily deploy ExpressVis locally or in their own server.

 #### Prerequisite